 The dark high-carbon blades match the black handles for a sleek design.
 These scissors also come with a dual-sided measuring tape.

 Much like Fiskars’ standard pinking shears, these 8-inch pinking shears cut a zigzag edge to prevent fabrics from fraying.
 What’s improved about this version is that it has a comfortable Softgrip handle.
 The Softgrip design ergonomically fits the hand, maximizing comfort, control, and sensitivity.

 Fiskars’ high-grade stainless steel blades have precision-ground edges which help them stay sharp longer.
 These shears’ angled handle keeps fabrics flat while cutting, and the slightly extended lower blade gives just the slightest lift for a more precise cut.

 Serrated scissors are ideal for slippery or delicate fabrics like silk.
 Fine serrations catch the fabric, gripping and holding it as they cut.
 These scissors can also cut without damaging the material.
 This micro-serrated pair from Karen Kay Buckley can also slice through up to six layers of cotton fabric.
 The serrated blades pull the fabric in rather than pushing it away like standard blades do.

 These small scissors measure 6 inches long and are easy to toss into your sewing bag.
-The blue handles are comfortable to grip and give this pair a pop of color.
-Because the scissors have a small tip, they work well for trimming and daintier work like appliqué.
+Because the scissors have a small tip, they work well for trimming and detail work.
 They come with a plastic cover to keep them protected while storing or traveling.

 FAQs About Sewing Scissors